Kinshuk1993/relationship_impact_shoulder_surfing/README.md

 # Relationship Impact on Shoulder Surfing
-The impact of changing relationships on shoulder surfing and their protections mechanisms
+The impact of changing relationships on shoulder surfing, it's privacy and the protections mechanisms